Colons and Semicolons

 ✔Do not use salty foods including salt, salty nuts, etc.

-When we are using a direct speech or an indirect speech you should never use a colon.
+When we are reporting a direct or an indirect speech we never use a colon.
 Here are the examples:

 ❌She said: "I am tired".